History of McMullen House

 History of McMullen House Bed and Breakfast

 McMullen House has been a bed and breakfast beginning in the 1980’s, except a brief period during the early 2000’s.
-In 2012 the Coxe family acquired the house and have re-opened the bed and breakfast with the name honoring Cecelia.
+In 2012 the Coxe family acquired the house and have re-opened the bed and breakfast with the name honoring Celia.
 The house reflects the elegance of the “oil boom” period through Victorian furnishings and gracious lifestyle.

 McMullen House Bed and Breakfast Today

 Today, McMullen House contains period furnishings in the Parlor and Dining Room.
 The library has numerous historical books and journals from the Pennsylvania Academy of Science.
 The three guest rooms are located upstairs.

-The Parlor contains an Eastlake Suite originally owned by Cecelia McMullen, which faces a marble fireplace.
+The Parlor contains an Eastlake Suite originally owned by Celia McMullen, which faces a marble fireplace.
 More period furniture owned by the Coxe family surrounds the suite.

 The Dining Room has a table that can seat eight people and two other tables for more private dining.
 In the morning, a French-inspired breakfast is served here.